ReddyyZ/hackit/README.md

 <h1 align="center"> HackIT CTF </h1>

 >### Site to check the flags: https://hitctf.000webhostapp.com/Pages/home/
+>### If you find a bug or have a good idea make a issue or a pull request.

 ## What is this?
 **HackIT** is a simple CTF(Capture the Flag), for beginners/intermediate, with 6 flags.